Once the fortress to keep the crown jewels, today the most famous castle in the Czech Republic. Let’s explore the Karlštejn Castle.

 It’s quite amazing that Karlšejn Castle was never conquered in the past.
 It even survived a seven-month siege in the 15th century.
 There is one small weak part of the castle that nobody knew about.
 The well that provides water for the castle, was connected to the small river that ran under the castle.
 Therefore the conquerors could poison the river and everybody in the castle would die.
 But this was state secret that nobody knew about (only the king and the keeper of the castle).

 Walking down from the castle is a small town of Karlštejn.
-During the summer time filled mostly with tourists but still carrying its charming atmosphere.
-Just look behind you to have a view of castle itself.
+During the summertime filled mostly with tourists but still carrying its charming atmosphere.
+Just look behind you to have a view of the castle itself.
 However, the most beautiful view for the castle is from the meadow close by, surrounded by the forests where Charles liked to hunt.
 Let me show you 🙂

 How to get there: